 Working: every day 09:00-18:00

-Admission: limited during the liturgy.
+Admission: free of charge, limited during the liturgy.

 Dress code: required